satansdeer/satansdeer.github.com/content/legacy-posts/stop-storing-secret-keys-in-env-files/index.md

 ### Mistake 3: Hiding Secrets In Front-End Environment Variables

-Build tools often expose selected environment variables to browser code.
+Build tools expose selected environment variables to browser code.
 If it ends up in the bundle, users can read it.

 ### Mistake 4: Giving Every Service Every Secret

 Each app, worker, and job should receive only the secrets it needs.
-This makes leaks smaller and rotation less painful.
+This makes leaks smaller and rotation less .

 ## Exercise